afwbkbc/glsmac/README.md

 Maybe I'll make saves and maps compatible, but it's very low priority.

+Mod compatibility - it should work with asset mods that replace .PCX, .WAV or files in SMAC directory (later it will also accept upscaled versions).
+It won't work with mods that modify or link to terranx.exe.
+Mods that change .txt files - probably not, maybe some settings and rules will be read from original SMAC's .txt but not all of them.

 ### Other improvements?

 Once I replicate original game, I'll focus on other things, such as: larger maps, larger maximum number of players, custom mod support, online services such as game browser or hosting long-turns games (where people can login and make 1 turn per day or so), alternative art packs (used instead of original, this may mean better graphics)